-Issue Implications Corporate Plan The proposal would align to Priority 2 of the current Corporate Plan - Investing in our environment and responding positively to global challenges.
+Issue Implications Corporate Plan The proposal would align to Environment- To provide a cleaner, healthier, more sustainable and enjoyable environment, and to prepare our borough for the challenges ahead.
 Financial, Resource and Property The enforcement of byelaws and/or PSPOs would need either an increase in internal officer resource or increased costs of using an external contractor if they were to be effectively used.
 This would need to be reviewed against the current Medium Term Financial Strategy and against the Council's priorities.
-Legal, Statutory and Procurement As discussed in the main document the Council currently has byelaws in place that could be used if required.
+Legal, Statutory and Procurement As discussed in the main document, the Council currently has byelaws in place that could be used if required.
 There is strict guidance in place for the use of PSPOs and we would need to evidence the impact their use was having in Swale in order to justify.
-Crime and Disorder There was an increase in fires recorded across Swale in 2022, however the source of these was not known.
+Crime and Disorder There was an increase in fires recorded across Swale, however the source of these was not known.
 It is considered the hot weather will have contributed alongside deliberate acts.
-Monitoring over the last year has identified fires caused by disposable barbeques.
+Monitoring over the years has identified fires caused by disposable barbeques.
 Environment and Climate/Ecological Emergency Fires in greenspaces can harm wildlife and affect the biodiversity of the location.

 Health and Wellbeing None Identified at this stage Safeguarding of Children, Young People and Vulnerable Adults None identified at this stage.
 Risk Management and Health and Safety The main report documents the main concerns relating to use of disposable barbeques in public spaces.
 Where there is a history of issues, we work with Kent Fire and Rescue to reduce risk e.g. through introduction of fire breaks in grassland and ensuring appropriate access to fire crews.
 Equality and Diversity None identified at this stage.
 Privacy and Data Protection None identified at this stage.